xzhang03/NidaqGUI/PCBs/Shifter/readme.md

 | 1  | 0  | 3  |
 | 1  | 1  | 4  |

+## Hookup guide
 Configure nanosec i2c output voltage to 5V if you are powering shifter from nanosec.
-I2c Repeater may be used as well.
+I2c Repeater may be used as well (with V0 and V1 bridged).

 ![schematic](./Schematic_Nanosec%20Shifter_2022-09-27.png)